Welcome to the best posts and videos here on the Teaching the Core blog.

-Instead, here are the top 5 books that have shaped my teaching–I mention them constantly throughout the blog because, well, they deserve credit for most of what I write her.
+Instead, here are the top five books that have shaped my teaching — I mention them constantly throughout the blog because, well, they deserve credit for most of what I write here.
 I would recommend creating an argumentative resource request to get these.

 Opinions on Policy, Standardized Tests, the Common Core, and more